agyimr/BigData-challenge-2/README.md

 # Challenge 2 #

 I made all my solutions in **C++(11)** because I found it easier to deal with threads that way, and the computational speed was also considerably faster this way.
-I tried to comment everything extensively, to help understaing.
+I tried to comment everything extensively, to help understanding.
 The whole code can be found here: [code](https://github.com/agyimr/BigData-challenge-2).

 I used an external library to process json files.
 It can be found here: [json](https://github.com/nlohmann/json).